| Previous Entry

 Zelenka’s notation throughout the score indicates at least two revisions.
 The first took place c1727–28 (including a newly composed Sanctus), with further revision after that time.
 On the reworking see Horn (Hkm, 177).
 Incipits of this setting are given in Zekenka-Dokumentation, 57–8, Nr.
 125.

-By circa 1727 Zelenka had acquired six masses by Italian and Imperial composers.
-He entered these into his Inventarium immediately after listings of masses of his own composition written in 1726 (No. 7: Missa Paschalis ZWV 7; No. 8: Missa Nativitatis Domini ZWV 8) and circa 1727 (No. 9: Missa Corporis Domini[ci]).
-Immediately following the listings of these six masses by the other composers Zelenka entered his Missa Charitatis ZWV 10, also from circa 1727.
+In circa 1727 Zelenka acquired six mass settings by Italian and Imperial composers.
+He entered these into his Inventarium immediately after listings of masses he composed in 1726 (No. 7: Missa Paschalis ZWV 7; No. 8: Missa Nativitatis Domini ZWV 8) and circa 1727 (No. 9: Missa Corporis Domini[ci]).
+Immediately following the listings of these six masses Zelenka entered his own Missa Charitatis ZWV 10, also from circa 1727.

-The six masses by other composers were entered into the Inventarium (p.
+This group of six masses was entered into the Inventarium (p.
 5) as